Silang, Cavite: Transportation

-Silang can be reached by bus or by jeepney.
-Coming from Manila, it would take around 2 hours to reach the town proper.
-Silang is accessible by land transportation.
-Major road networks to and from Laguna and Batangas traverse it making the town a potential trading center for agricultural products while enjoying an environment that is free of traffic and pollution problems.
-Commuters are assured of smooth travel within the borders of the municipality with of its good road networks of approximately 187.83 km.
+Silang can be reached by bus or jeepney from most nearby towns, with multiple bus lines serving the area.
+Taxi service and Grab rides (a Philippines service similar to Uber) are somewhat limited in the Silang area.
+The center of Silang is about 1 hour or so from the Manila airport, the PITX landport and about 2 hours drive to downtown Manila.
+Major road networks to and from Laguna and Batangas.
+The municipality has a road network of approximately 187.83 km.
 Major roads include Aguinaldo Highway, Santa Rosa–Tagaytay Road, Governor's Drive (along the municipal boundary with General Mariano Alvarez), and Cavite–Laguna Expressway.
 Six major road projects were completed in 1996, being the Bulihan Resettlement Area Road, the 8 km Kaong-Maguyam Road, the Caramanzana Drive connecting the Silang Public Market with Aguinaldo Highway, the 2 km Sabutan-Iba Road, the DPWH funded Santa Rosa-Silang-Tagaytay Road, and the Malabag Road.
 The proposed Cavite–Tagaytay–Batangas Expressway will have its eastern end built in Silang.